Rhys Jones (mountaineer): After Everest

 In August 2006, Jones raced in the Round Britain and Ireland non-stop yacht race, covering 2000 nm and completing a race in which one third of the fleet were forced to retire due to bad weather.
 After the race he was appointed as a Patron of the Sail 4 Cancer Charity.

 In 2007, Jones undertook a pioneering expedition to a remote part of South East Greenland.
 Sailing to Greenland from Iceland, the 3 man team then trekked inland across a glacier, where Jones fell into a crevasse fracturing his arm.
 During the 3 weeks waiting for the yacht to return, the team successfully made first ascents of four previously unclimbed peaks.

 In 2010 Jones set up a specialist trekking and expedition company RJ7 Expeditions.
 In 2011, RJ7 facilitated a filmed climb of Kilimanjaro for BBC documentary "Albino Witchcraft Murders", charting the plight of Tanzanians living with albinism.
 The lead character from the film, 34-year-old Tanzanian albino Josephat Torner reached the summit after 7 days of trekking.

 In 2012 RJ7 was responsible for leading Duncan Bannatyne (star of BBC Dragon's Den) on Kilimanjaro.
 RJ7 organised a successful climb for 4 amputee servicemen in February 2012, and two members of the team (both single amputees) set a new Guinness World Record for the Fastest Ascent of Kilimanjaro using crutches.

 An avid skier as well as a mountaineer, Rhys became a Patron of Sail 4 Cancer's sister charity Ski 4 Cancer in 2012.

 In 2014 Jones undertook a self supported ski mountaineering expedition with his wife Laura.
 They made a successful ascent of Gunnbjorn Fjeld, the highest mountain in the Arctic.

 Currently, Rhys and Laura run Monix Adventures, a luxury adventure travel company.

-Laura is now also a keen adventurer, and has run 7 marathons around the world in 1 year as part of her ICanRun7 challenge, including the world's highest marathon on Mt Everest, and the world's coldest marathon in the Yukon.
+Laura has herself now run 7 marathons around the world in 1 year as part of her ICanRun7 challenge, including the world's highest marathon on Mt Everest, and the world's coldest marathon in the Yukon.

 Both keep an active profile on the speaking circuit for inspirational talks, after dinner speeches and event presenting.